axibase/atsd-jdbc/insert.md

 * If `timestamptz` is set to `false`

-    The local timestamp is converted to a date object using the timezone on the client which is based on system time or `-Duser.timeZone` parameter.
+    The local timestamp is converted to a date object using the time zone on the client which is based on system time or `-Duser.timeZone` parameter.

 #### Time Zone in `PreparedStatement` Queries